Podcastindex-org/podcast-namespace/transcripts/transcripts.md

 ## Transcript File Format Details

 This is the initial spec for the podcast transcript format.
-There are three possible formats detailed below.
+There are four possible formats detailed below.

 <br><br>